sakerk/AI-Tool-Disclosure-List/README.md

-# Purpose
+# Background
+The Tool Disclosure List (TDL) is used to maintain transparency with contractual and [security compliance requirements](#compliance-with-mpa-and-tpn-security-frameworks) that may restrict or require prior approval for the use of AI/ML technologies in workflows or pipelines delivering client content.
 ### Introduction to AI/ML Tools

-This document provides an overview of **AI-enabled features**, **AI-assisted tools**, **generative AI systems**, and **cloud-based AI platforms** commonly encountered in visual effects (VFX) and animation (ANM) production workflows.
+Here we provide an overview of **AI-enabled features**, **AI-assisted tools**, **Generative AI systems**, and **Cloud-based AI platforms** commonly encountered in visual effects (VFX) and animation (ANM) production workflows.

-The purpose of this disclosure is to maintain transparency with contractual and [security compliance requirements](#compliance-with-mpa-and-tpn-security-frameworks) that may restrict or require prior approval for the use of AI/ML technologies in workflows or pipelines delivering client content.

 AI/ML tools vary widely in form, function, and integration:
 - Some are **embedded features** within industry-standard commercial software.